 3. Delegate Assignments with Zero Confusion

-When delegating, you must remember that your employees can’t read your mind.
-Visionary leaders, in particular, tend to have particular ideas of what they’re looking for and can make the mistake of assuming their employees share their understanding.
+When delegating, remember that your employees can’t read your mind.
+Visionary leaders, in particular, tend to specific ideas of what they’re looking for and can make the mistake of assuming their employees share their understanding.

 Failing to explain your expectations leads to mistakes and can be detrimental to employee morale.
 Another Gallup report found that when employees lack a clear sense of direction, they’re likely to become dissatisfied since they don’t know if they’re on the right track.